kevinhikaruevans/uojs2/README.md

 ## Overview

 This project is aiming to emulate the game Ultima Online (ver 7.x.x.x) in a web enviroment.
 It uses websockets (with websockify) to connect to servers that utilize the Ultima Online protocol.
-It then uses Redux to manage the global state.
+It then uses Redux to manage the global state and uses React coupled with three.js for the interface.

-~~It will be using Canvas2D (and possibly webgl) to render the objects to a canvas element.~~ Going to try to use THREE.js.
-This might fail spectacularly.

 I'm mostly using this project to learn more about cool features in javascript.
 So please let me know if there is a better way to do something.